Table of Contents

 callback needs to be configured.
 Configuration is done by using the Config Editor of the Admin Web App.
-The following configuration item is available:
+The following configuration property is available:

 The publicly accessible base URL, i.e.

 Since SavaPage is typically implemented as an intranet application to be accessed with a local URL, take care to configure proper port forwarding of the public base URL to the local SavaPage server host name or IP address in your router or firewall .

 Table M.1.
 Web API Callback Configuration Property